Feyerabend/vm/README.md

 We start off with a simple virtual stack machine.
-There is no error checking, no warnings, you have to compile the machine if you only slightly change the program, etc. The idea is to grasp what happends inside the virtual machine and use code as the main instructive part.
+There is no error checking, no warnings, you have to compile the machine if you only slightly change the program, etc. The idea is to grasp what happens inside the virtual machine and use code as the main instructive part.